Providing advice, assistance with applications, lodgment of applications and finalisation of the application process

 An exhaustive list of potential costs incurred is available for all Australian Supporters who are successful with their expression of interest form.

-As the global refugee crisis continues to intensify around the world, we as an organisation encourage the Australian public to participate and provide support.
+As the global refugee crisis continues to intensify around the world, ARA encourages the Australian public to participate and provide support.

 You can do this by:

 providing financial support for new arrivals within the first 12 months of settlement in Australia